bamason2/ttc066-module/docs/labs/Suspension System Simulation.md

 ## Step 1: Write fundamental equations for deriving a quarter-car model

 First consider the suspension force, $F_s$ that will be generated between $M_1$ and $M_2$ if the deflections $z_w$ and $z_b$ are not equal (if they were somehow kept equal, the masses would be moving up and down together, and no force will be generated).
 Here we define that this force will pull down on $M_1$ and pull up on $M_2$.

 1. Draw the force directions on the diagram above, so the sign convention is clear.
-Your equations, and the success of your model depends greatly on this!
+Your equations, and the success of your model depends on this!
 2. Write the equation for $F_s$ in terms of wheel and body deflections and velocities, use a single dot above the variable name to denote velocity.
 3. Now following the same principles, write the equation for the tyre force, $F_t$, generated between $M_2$ and the road (assuming the tyre never leaves contact with the road).
 4. Now consider the equation $ΣF = Ma$, applied in the vertical direction to each of the masses.
 The only forces acting are $F_s$ and $F_t$ (see below) and the body equation is simply.